 There are several other dive sites around the Surin Islands, such as Hin Rap, Koh Pachumba/Pratumba, and Hin Kong/Gong.
 While each could have its own dive site review, there are more similarities than differences, especially concerning the marine life and geology.
 While some of these dive sites are more suited to experienced divers, and some offer snorkelling opportunities, conditions can change from one day to the next.
-Any diver who is not a professional will visit Koh Surin Islands on a speedboat day trip tour or liveaboard cruise.
 The Divemaster, PADI instructor, or group leader will make a decision on the day about which diving and snorkeling sites offer the best conditions for a safe and enjoyable time in the water.
 Surface waves and currents change all the time, as does underwater visibility.

 Due to the small area which the Surin Islands cover, it is no inconvenience to visit one dive spot only to find that it is unsuitable for today's group, then move around to another nearby diving site which offers more enjoyment or safety.
 The boat operators don't make money from visiting one over another, and Divemasters and instructors are divers too.
 They want the best diving for themselves as well as happy and safe customers.
 They will always make the decision which best suits the majority of the group, with a tendency to favour the weakest divers or snorkellers.